SPL PQ Mastering Equaliser

 Bandwidth Q – The bandwidth Q determines the steepness of bell characteristic.
 A small Q is a wide bandwidth and a high Q a narrow bandwidth.
 The labeling of the scale is divided into two parts.
 The values with white background refer to the proportional Q mode and the values without background refer to the constant Q mode.
 On/Off – The orange button is used to switch the individual filter band on and off.

-Constant & Proportional Q – The blue button is used to toggle the Q mode.
-In constant Q mode, the amplitude is constant regardless of the selected bandwidth.
-This is ideal for eliminating interfering frequencies.
-In proportional Q mode, the amplitude is proportional to the bandwidth.
 It decreases with increasing bandwidth and vice versa.
 At the smallest bandwidth setting, the maximum amplitude value is +/- 20 dB, while the maximum amplitude decreases to +/- 2.8 dB at the largest bandwidth setting.
 This control behavior simplifies sensitive, creative processing and is musically very useful, since high amplitudes become increasingly unusable with increasing bandwidth.

 The SPL PQ Center Section